etherkit/EtherKeyerMini/README.md

 ### UART Mode
-The format for interacting with EtherKeyer via the UART is very simple.
+The format for interacting with EtherKeyer Mini via the UART is very simple.
 In order to place EtherKeyer into UART mode, press and hold button 3 for at least one second.
-If your serial terminal is open when you do this, you'll get a greeting from EtherKeyer to let you know it is ready for commands.
+If your serial terminal is open when you do this, you'll get a greeting from EtherKeyer Mini to let you know it is ready for commands.

+Each message memory has a maximum size of 40 characters.

 #### Serial Terminal Parameters
 19200 baud, send New Line only